 And being a ghost wasn’t the worst part: it was being a woman.
-I have to face now that the most damaging part of my life is having been born with two X chromosomes.
+I have to face now that the most damaging aspect of my life is having been born with two X chromosomes.
 But what would I have done if I fell in love with a lovely woman, and had the best, most passionate sex of my life with her, only for my girlfriend to eventually reveal that she was a man all along?
 I’d probably kill myself.
 Is that superficial, though?
-The world would probably be a better place without me, but I don’t want to die, and I want to live with Alazne in love and happiness.
+The world would likely be a better place without me, but I don’t want to die, and I want to live with Alazne in love and happiness.
 My head hurts so much today.

 “You okay?”
 Alazne asks.

 I’m so preoccupied with my thoughts that I didn’t even notice that I’ve been holding a door open for Alazne.
 She looks at me worried.